 - Add a DynamicResponse:SendSignal node to the Flow Graph which will be used to send a signal.

 - Set previously added NPC by right-clicking the Choose Entity field and selecting Assign SelectedEntity; alternatively, you can choose Assign Graph Entity without selecting the entity itself as the current graph is already attached to the NPC entity.

 - Define a specific name for the signal by typing it in the Signal Name field; e.g. sg_button_pressed.

 - To complete the setup, connect the Pressed output of the Debug:InputKey node to the Send input of the DynamicRespone:SendSignal node.

-After this step, whenever the designated key (g) is pressed, the signal will be sent to the NPC.
-However, you won’t get any response from the entity since no response has been linked to this signal yet.
+After this step, whenever the designated key (g) is pressed, a signal will be sent to the NPC.
+However, you won’t get any response from the entity since no Response has been linked to the signal yet.

-For linking a signal with a response, please go through the next step.
+For linking a Response to a signal, please go through the next step.

 Step 2: Creating a Response